homberghp/toyexam/README.md

 The secret ingredient is the processor file, which in this case is `exampreamble`.
 `exampreamble` is one of a set of latex files used in our installation.
-For convenience and as convention we put them in a directory under ~/texmf/tex/latex which is the texlive location to lookup files that are not in the local directory. exam
+For convenience and as convention we put them in a directory under ~/texmf/tex/latex which is the texlive location to lookup files that are not in the local directory. `eampreamble` itself inputs some other stuff, based on the defined names.

 ```latex
 %% Example source file AMC exam